DataDog/integrations-core/prometheus/README.md

 ### Configuration

-Edit the `prometheus.d/conf.yaml` file to to retrieve metrics from your prometheus instances.
+Edit the `prometheus.d/conf.yaml` file to retrieve metrics from applications that expose OpenMetrics / Prometheus end points.

 Each instance is at least composed of: